ei-grad/usb-hid-brightness/README.md

 # USB HID Brightness Controller

-This is a simple utility to control the brightness of USB3 and Thunderbolt monitors providing HID BRIGHTNESS interface over USB like LG UltraFine 5K.
+This is a simple utility to control the brightness of USB and Thunderbolt monitors providing HID BRIGHTNESS interface over USB like LG UltraFine 5K.
 It is written in C using the libusb library.

 ## Prerequisites